oprienrico/leaddbs_dev/README.md

 LEAD-DBS ___mod!
-(UNOFFICIAL fork/modified version)
+(FORK/modified version)
 ========

-## this LEAD DBS version was modified to enable full support of the cases with unilateral DBS leads
+## this LEAD DBS version was modified to enable full support of the cases with unilateral DBS leads (and other minor bugfixes)
 Refer to [modREADME.md](/modREAME.md) for the files that were modified.
 For installation follow the same steps listed below at "Development installation"